 The San Diego Chargers’ wild card loss to the Buffalo Bills in January 2021 set a precedent that’s haunted every seventh seed since.
 That team, led by Justin Herbert in his rookie season, lost 27-17 in a game that was never particularly close despite the final score suggesting competitiveness.
 Since then, nine more seventh seeds have taken the field in Wild Card Weekend, and only one has emerged with a victory.
 The Green Bay Packers and Los Angeles Chargers carry that history into this weekend’s games, facing a statistical reality that suggests their seasons are about to end.

 The numbers are stark and unforgiving.
-Seventh seeds in the expanded playoff format have gone 1-9, with an average loss margin of 13.7 points.
+Seventh seeds in the expanded playoff format have gone 1-9, with an average loss margin of 13.7 points, per Pro Football Reference.
 That single victory belongs to the 2021 Pittsburgh Steelers, who defeated the Kansas City Chiefs 45-28 in a game that feels more like an outlier than a template for success.
 Every other seventh seed has lost, often badly, exposing the gap between teams that barely qualified for the postseason and opponents who earned home-field advantage through superior regular-season performance.

 This isn’t random variance or small sample size noise.
 The pattern reflects fundamental disadvantages that seventh seeds face: playing on the road against opponents with superior records, traveling during a short week, and facing defenses that have had extra time to prepare for their tendencies.
 The regular season determines seeding for a reason, and teams that finish seventh in their conference typically got there through inconsistency that proves fatal when the margin for error disappears in January.